prijs/pri-docs/src/pages/component/write-docs/index.md

 }
 ```

-And when run `npm run docs`, it likes this:
+And when run `npm run docs`, it looks like this:

 ![image](https://user-images.githubusercontent.com/7970947/41517073-fac494f0-72ea-11e8-802b-1cc8febb364e.png)

-The document menu is on the left side, the instance of the current document is on the right side, and the bottom is the code of the current document.
+The document menu is on the left side, the instance of the current doc is on the right side, and the bottom is the code of the current doc.